 Au Pair / Childcare

 Good with kids?
 Becoming an Au Pair is a great way to travel and live in different cities and countries.
-Au Pairs are basically nannys, typically foreign woman who helps with housework or child care in exchange for room, board and a wage.
+Au Pairs are basically nannies, a typically foreign woman who helps with housework or childcare in exchange for room, board and a wage.

 All around the world has a huge demand for trained medical professionals.
-Whether you’re a doctor, nurse or specialised in other medical areas, there is always places that require experienced medical staff.
+Whether you’re a doctor, nurse or specialized in other medical areas, there is always places that require experienced medical staff.

 To be placed in an overseas environment as a paid medical professional will take years of training and university degrees, but if you truly love the profession, this will be all worth it.
 You will get to see a side of the world a lot of people will never get to experience, that’s for sure.